-- 1. See RF-PHY.TS.5.1.0.pdf for test standards. - 2.
-Results of a TX power test shall be taken into account in cable loss. - 3.
+- 1. See RF-PHY.TS.pdf (available at www.bluetooth.com) for test standards. - 2.
+Cable loss shall be taken into account in results of a transmission power test. - 3.
 In a DTM TX test, the LE Transmitter Test Command and the LE Enhanced Transmitter Test Command are interchangeable. - 4.
 In a DTM RX test, the LE Receiver Test Command and the LE Enhanced Receiver Test Command are interchangeable.